 Photo: Andreas Rentz/Getty Images

-The It-Kid: The 22-year-old minor royal (she's 36th in line to the throne) is currently on a year abroad from her Edinburgh university, studying in Paris, before she moves to Milan to intern in fashion.
-Signed to Storm Models, Winsor has walked for Dolce & Gabbana and recently attended the Lady Amelia Windsor Dior spring/summer '18 show.
-Watch this face.
+The 22-year-old minor royal (she's 36th in line to the throne) is currently on a year abroad from her Edinburgh university, studying in Paris, before she moves to Milan to intern in fashion.
+Signed to Storm Models, Winsor has walked for Dolce & Gabbana and recently attended the

 Photo: Nadine Ijewere

-The Photographer: Photographer Nadine Ijewere studied at the London College of Fashion, where she focused on creating more dynamic and diverse images to offset the stereotypical depictions of non-Western cultures in (fashion) media.
+Photographer Nadine Ijewere studied at the London College of Fashion, where she focused on creating more dynamic and diverse images to offset the stereotypical depictions of non-Western cultures in (fashion) media.
 Ijewere's photographs are powerful for her choice of captivating subjects, sets, and costumes, and she's already exhibited her work in some of the most prestigious places (think: the Tate Britain and at Lagos Photo Festival).
-She's also worked with Selfridges, Nadine Ijewere Vogue, Stella McCartney, The Wall Street Journal, and The New Yorker.
+She's also worked with Selfridges,

 Photo: Vampire's Wife

 Susie Cave, wife of singer Nick Cave, is the creative director and designer behind the hottest burgeoning brand, The Vampire’s Wife.
 Creating beguiling and ethereal gowns in sumptuous fabrics and prints, Florence Welch, Cate Blanchett, Elisabeth Moss, Kate Moss, Alexa Chung, and Ruth Negga are already loyal fans.
 Oh, and if dresses aren't your thing, The Vampire’s Wife launched its

 earlier this month, collaborating with artist Karen Constance.